FWU-DE/fwu-kc-extensions/README.md

 Identity provider mapper regarding school IDs made up of a home organization and a school ID.
 For more details please check [here](./school-mapper/README.md).

+### Extension of User Info endpoint with school details

+#### User Info Api

+API - which defines the standard vidis field names.
+For more details please check [here](./user-info-api/README.md).

+#### User Info Requester

+Identity provider mapper which calls a SANIS REST-API to collect user metadata.
+For more details please check [here](./user-info-requester/README.md).

+#### User Info Provider

+OIDC Protocol mapper to add vidis user metadata to client tokens.
+For more details please check [here](./user-info-provider/README.md).

 ## Contributing

 To learn more about how you can contribute to this project, check out [`CONTRIBUTING.md`](CONTRIBUTING.md).